Meet Our Workshop Leaders:

 TSA works with more than 25 hand-picked professional trainers who have had many years of hands-on experience in their areas of expertise.
 All of our workshop leaders are very approachable with down-to-earth teaching styles that make learning new skills easy and fun.
 Our trainers routinely give individual attention to workshop attendees so that they can gain a full understanding of the skills and topics being taught.

-Brian is a certified home inspector and owns an inspection company in Oakland, California.
+Brian is the Director of Operations for TSA and is a certified home inspector and owns an inspection company in Oakland, California.
 As a trainer for TSA, he teaches the workshops that he has developed.
 Additionally, he owned his own handyman business for several years in the Bay Area doing both maintenance and renovation work.
 Brian has a General Contractor’s license and holds several certifications related to housing inspections and is a member of the American Society of Home Inspectors.
 He is President of Golden Gate ASHI and chairs its education committee.
 He is also a member of the International Code Council (ICC) and holds an ICC J-1 California Residential Building Inspector certification.
 Brian is featured on the cover and in the introduction of the newly released book, The Complete Guide to Home Inspection published by Taunton Press.
 He enjoys racing sailboats on the San Francisco Bay and spending time with his daughter.

 - Hands-on Electrical & Plumbing Maintenance – Part Three